moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

 ### Generate

-We have create our meta-model generator.
+We described our meta-model.
-The last step is to execute the generation with: `DemoMetamodelGenerator generate`.
+The last step is to actually generate it with: `DemoMetamodelGenerator generate`.

-If, in the futur, the generator is modified, the generation regenerates only the modified elements and remove the old one.
+If, later, the description of the meta-model is modified, the generation will regenerate only the modified elements and remove the old one.
 It is possible to execute a full clean of the model before its generation with: `DemoMetamodelGenerator generateWithCleaning`.

 ## Introducing traits